FAA-VAIL-Project/sds/docs/code_of_conduct.md

-# openGCAS - Contributor Covenant Code of Conduct
+# sds - Contributor Covenant Code of Conduct

 ## Our Pledge